B2tGame/Rob0-Documentation/unity/getting-started.md

 **Bug Fixes**
 - Don't reset settings when upgrading SDK
-- Default to 30 fps if `Application.targetFrameRate` is not set
+- Default recording to 30 fps if `Application.targetFrameRate` is not set
 - Clear cache when settings change to not save capsule on disk

 ### Version 0.2.2 - 2019/02/18